 I’m sure you’ve heard the quote before (or seen it in a Facebook status or two): “[New Year’s Day] is the first blank page of a 365-page book.
 Write a good one.”

 Here are five marketing “cleanses” to help you start your year off on the right foot.

 Now, think for a moment about how an outdated contact list can affect your marketing.
 For example, if you had 100,000 marketing contacts in your database this time last year, it’s possible that about 25,000 of those people are no longer fair game.
-Perhaps they’ve left their companies, been promoted, or simply unsubscribed altogether.
-Whatever the reason, there’s no reason to keep those names and email address cluttering your lists, skewing your click rates, or if you’re a HubSpot user, increasing your monthly fee.
+Perhaps they’ve left their companies or simply unsubscribed altogether.
+Whatever the reason, there’s no benefit to keeping those names and email addresses cluttering your lists, skewing your click rates, or if you’re a HubSpot user, increasing your monthly fee.

 So, chuck ’em!